Recycle Right & 360L Upsize

 What happens to your recycling?

-All recyclables collected in Townsville are taken to our materials recovery facility where they go through a sorting process to separate products into their commodity groups (e.g. cardboard, plastics, deodorant cans).
+All recyclables collected in Townsville are taken to our Materials Recovery Facility (MRF) where they go through a sorting process that separates products into their different material groups (e.g. cardboard, plastics, deodorant cans).

-Once sorted, the product is then baled and transported via rail to south east QLD where it goes through the recycling process and is turned back into new and amazing products.
+Once sorted, the product is then baled and transported via rail to South-East QLD where it goes through a physical recycling process and is transformed into new products.

-Items such as plastic bottles and containers can be recycled into new bottles and containers, plastic chairs and decking, kids play equipment, car bumper bars even clothes and carpet material.
+Items such as plastic bottles and containers can be recycled into new bottles and containers, plastic chairs and decking, kids play equipment, car bumper bars, even clothing and carpet material.

 Paper and cardboard can be recycled up to 10 times until the paper fibres become too brittle to turn into new paper and cardboard product.
 Once paper reaches this stage it is simply turned into items like tissues and toilet paper which we throw away or flush down the toilet.